 I didn't know politics.

-I just had heard about him, etc.
+I just had heard about them.

-I just knew our state was that I was born and raised in was going the wrong way.
+I just knew our state that I was born and raised in was going the wrong way.

 And I decided that I'd get in the fight, just like I did when I decided to join the military.